 What you can do

 With simple steps, you can help protect your community from flooding.
-Click on the illustrations below for more information about steps you can take.
+Click on each measure below for more information about steps you can take.

 - A rain garden planter makes use of the water that lands on the roof

 - Water from the downpipe is directed into the planter

 - The soil / compost mix absorbs and stores the rainwater for the plants to use

 - The outlet pipe allows excess water to drain away